Menu

 If we have a Written Separation Agreement, will the Judge ask us questions about it?

-Yes, the probate and family court judge will ask questions about the Separation Agreement before they will approve the agreement at your court hearing.
+Yes, the probate and family court judge will ask questions about the Separation Agreement before they approve the agreement at your court hearing.
 The judge will first review the agreement to make sure that all the provisions comply with the law.
 If any provisions do not comply with the law, the judge will not approve the agreement.

 Then the judge will ask the parties questions about the agreement to ensure it is fair and reasonable.
 They will make sure both parties have read the agreement and understand it.
 If there are any waivers of property or alimony, the judge will ask questions about those factors to ensure that both parties are fully knowledgeable about what they agreed to.